followmyutopia/devextreme-documentation/concepts/05 Widgets/SelectBox/15 Create a User-Defined Item.md

-Besides selecting the existing values, a user can add new values to the **SelectBox**.
+A user can select existing values and add new values to the **SelectBox**.
 To enable this feature, assign **true** to the [acceptCustomValue](/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#acceptCustomValue) option.
-Note that you should implement the [onCustomItemCreating](/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#onCustomItemCreating) handler to create a new entry to the data source.
+Note that you should implement the [onCustomItemCreating](/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#onCustomItemCreating) handler to create a new data source entry.

 ---
 #####jQuery